The National Directory of Abuse Investigation Agencies

-Furthermore, there are statewide associations, such as coalitions for the prevention of child or elder abuse or coalitions against domestic violence, that can offer assistance.
+Furthermore, there are statewide associations, such as coalitions for the prevention of child abuse or elder abuse or coalitions against domestic violence, that can offer assistance.

 Reporting animal cruelty, abuse and neglect is far more complicated.
 There are no national or statewide systems: contrary to popular opinion, local humane societies or SPCAs (societies for the prevention of cruelty to animals) are not branches or affiliates of the national organizations.
 Each local animal welfare organization is independent with its own board of directors and anti-cruelty law enforcement powers which range from full to none.
 Many city or county animal control or animal services officers are empowered to enforce cruelty laws, but many are not – and many are limited in the scope of which laws or species they are allowed to assist.

 Click on the map above to find what we believe to be the current procedures in your state, listed by county and often by communities therein.
 The listing of a reporting agency does not necessarily mean enforcement is vigorous.
 Inclusion of a law enforcement agency may merely be by default in the absence of a readily-identified animal control or humane agency.
 If an agency does not enforce in your jurisdiction or species, they should be able to refer you to the agency that does.
 If you believe an animal’s life is in immediate danger, call 911.